Cozy Peach Kitchen

 The Instant Pot comes with a recipe booklet that includes a chart with cook times for common grains, dried beans, and legumes.

 This booklet is hit or miss for me, especially with dry beans.
-Bean cook time varies widely based on the age and size of the bean.
+Bean cooking time varies widely based on the age and size of the bean.
 Many beans sit in storage for years before reaching grocery store shelves, which results in a longer cook time.

 Always rinse and clean the beans before pressure cooking.